 |

-Scicos to SynDEx gatewayContextThe Scicos/SynDEx gateway was developped during the ECLIPSE RNTL project (2003-2005) by Cyril Faure in the AOSTE INRIA team.
+Scicos to SynDEx gatewayContextThe Scicos/SynDEx gateway was formerly developped inside the ECLIPSE RNTL project (2003-2005) whose PSA was the main industrial partner.
+It is presently maintained and developed in the AOSTE INRIA project-team.
 ObjectivesThe Scicos and SynDEx softwares are based on different formalisms.
 Scicos is a graphical architecture-independent dynamical system modeler and simulator toolbox included in the Scicoslab engineering and scientific computation software, whereas SynDEx is a system level CAD software for prototyping and optimizing the implementation of distributed real-time embedded applications onto "multicomponent" architectures.
-A semantic gap between the two softwares prevents a direct transition from a Scicos model to a SynDEx one.
-The Scicos/SynDEx gateway provides a way to convert a Scicos model into a SynDEx one allowing the distribution of a Scicos specified model onto a multiprocessor architecture via SynDEx.
-Once the model distributed, the user can automatically generate a safe and optimized real-time code able to be compiled and run on the specified architecture.
-The user can then compare the results obtained during the simulation with the one obtained during the real-time execution and modify the initial Scicos dynamical system if needed.
-The development processA user wishing to develop and implement a dynamical system into a target architecture must go through the following steps.
-The user:
+A semantic gap between the two softwares prevents a direct translation from a Scicos model to a SynDEx one.
+The Scicos/SynDEx gateway provides a way to convert a Scicos model into a SynDEx one allowing the implementation of a model specified with Scicos onto a multiprocessor architecture via SynDEx while verifying real-time constraints.
+Once the model is implemented, i.e. distributed and scheduled onto the target architecture, the user can automatically generate a safe and optimized real-time code which runs and run on the specified architecture.
+Then, the user can compare the results obtained during the Scicos simulation with those obtained during the real-time execution, and consequently modify the initial Scicos dynamical model if needed.
+The development processA user wishing to develop and implement a dynamical model onto a target architecture must go through the following steps:

-The figure below presents the complete development process from the Scicos modeling to the real time multiprocessor execution on the target architecture.
+The figure below presents the complete development process from the Scicos modeling to the real-time multiprocessor execution onto the target architecture.

 Gateway principlesThe figure below shows how the Scicos To SynDEx gateway interacts with Scicos and SynDEx.